 Accumulated leave: staff members are eligible for 30 days annual leave.
 Under the Staff Regulations and Rules (SRR), staff members may accumulate up to 15 days of annual leave in a given year, and a total accumulated balance of 60 days.
 Although annual leave is a short-term employee benefit, as staff have the right to accumulate unused annual leave and receive payment in lieu thereof on separation from service, a portion of accumulated leave is classed as a non-current liability.
-The total outstanding liability at the reporting date is 133,524 Swiss francs (105,518 Swiss francs at December 31, 2013).
+The total outstanding liability at the reporting date is 122,460 Swiss francs (133,524 Swiss francs at December 31, 2014).

-Home leave: internationally recruited staff members are eligible for home leave for themselves and their dependents to the country from which they were recruited every second year.
-The total outstanding liability at the reporting date is 4,635 Swiss francs (no outstanding liability at December 31, 2013).
+Home leave: certain internationally recruited staff members are eligible for home leave for themselves and their dependents to the country in which they have their home every second year.
+The total outstanding liability at the reporting date is 5,518 Swiss francs (4,635 Swiss francs at December 31, 2014).

 Overtime: certain staff members are eligible to be paid in cash for overtime accrued after the expiry of a period established in the SRR.
-The total amount payable at the reporting date is 7,929 Swiss francs (14,533 Swiss francs at December 31, 2013).
+The total amount payable at the reporting date is 6,297 Swiss francs (7,929 Swiss francs at December 31, 2014).

-Education grants: international staff, other than those living in their home country, are eligible to receive a grant covering 75 per cent of the costs of education for dependent children until the fourth year of post-secondary school studies, but not beyond the end of the school year in which the child reaches the age of 25.
-The liability for education grants payable relates to the number of months which have elapsed between the start of the school year/university year and December 31, 2014 for which fees are therefore due.
-The total liability at the reporting date is 15,329 Swiss francs(12,054 Swiss francs as at December 31, 2013).
+Education grants: certain internationally recruited staff members, other than those living in their home country, are eligible to receive a grant covering 75 per cent of the costs of education for dependent children until the fourth year of post-secondary school studies, but not beyond the end of the school year in which the child reaches the age of 25.
+The liability for education grants payable relates to the number of months which have elapsed between the start of the school year/university year and December 31, 2015 for which fees are therefore due.
+The total liability at the reporting date is 2,369 Swiss francs (15,329 Swiss francs as at December 31, 2014).